 If you prefer to rely on paper when traveling, check the option

 turn-by-turn directions (a feature available exclusively to Furkot Pass holders) when printing your trip.
 We recognize limitations of a printout and recommend to use it as a backup only in addition to a professionally printed map with enough detail to reroute when things don't go as planned.
-If you want to support Furkot, please consider purchasing your maps via one of the following links: Amazon, National Geographic.
+If you want to support Furkot, please consider purchasing your maps via this link to Amazon.